giuliamesc/giuliamesc/README.md

 I am a Compuational Science and Engineering student at Politecnico di Milano and EPFL Lausanne.

-My studies are focused on Numerical Analysis and Partial Differential Equations, but sometimes life is hard and I have to get out of my fantasy world made of 💞 Functional Analysis proofs 💞 and do some Machine Learning.
+My studies are focused on Numerical Analysis and Partial Differential Equations (mainly applied to Fluid-Dynamics problems), but sometimes life is hard and I have to get out of my fantasy world made of 💞 Functional Analysis proofs 💞 and do some Machine Learning.

 :mortar_board: **Education:**
  - Master of Science in Computational Science and Engineering at `Politecnico di Milano` and `EPFL`